adventuregamestudio/ags/OPTIONS.md

 * --gfxdriver \<name\> - use specified graphics driver (see list above).
 * --gfxfilter \<name\> [ \<game_scaling\> ] - use specified graphics filter and scaling factor (see explanation above).
 * --loadsavedgame \<filepath\> - load savegame on startup.
+* --localuserconf - read and write user config in the game's directory rather than using standard system path.
+Game directory must be writeable.
 * --log-OUTPUT=GROUP[:LEVEL][,GROUP[:LEVEL]][,...];
 * --log-OUTPUT=+GROUPLIST[:LEVEL] - setup logging to the chosen OUTPUT with given log groups and verbosity levels (see explanation above).
   * Examples: